NickZt/OpenCLCLGenerator/README.md

 This is one of Android Studio Plugin.
-It generates OpenCL's CL files to each const char* to Single C header file.
+It generates from OpenCL's CL files to each const char** to Single C header file.

 ATTENTION OpenCL Drivers of Android have been removed since Android4.2 .
 You have to install OpenCL Drivers to your Android.